Don't Ask, Don't Tell (Ugly Betty): Plot

 Betty informs Daniel that Alexis is planning to take over the company and push him out, prompting Daniel to confront Alexis, who then tells him they should try working together.
 Daniel insists he is not just her kid brother anymore and she cannot push him around, but when Alexis tells him they are in this 50/50, he instructs her to have her "letter from the editor" ready by noon the next day so they can print them side by side.
-When he leaves, she calls in her new assistant, Nick, and orders him to cancel his plans for tonight because they have to get their work completed by midnight, informing him Daniel is crazy if he thinks she is going to share anything with him.
+When he leaves, she calls in her new assistant, Nick, and orders him to cancel his plans for tonight because they have to complete their work by midnight, informing him Daniel is crazy if he thinks she is going to share anything with him.
 Alexis has a major photo shoot and submits her pictures for the next cover of MODE.
 Wilhelmina is pleased with this scheme, but Alexis tells her that Daniel is not going to know what hit him.
 As Betty advises Daniel to write his "letter from the editor" as his own statement about the Meade family instead of about shoes, Wilhelmina then visits Claire in the hospital and expresses her concerns about the business due to the divide between Daniel and Alexis.
-She suggests she get her attorney to draw up a power of attorney so she can keep things running smoothly, but Claire informs Wilhelmina that only a Meade will run the company from now on.
+She suggests she have her attorney to draw up a power of attorney so she can keep things running smoothly, but Claire informs Wilhelmina that only a Meade will run the company from now on.
 Wilhelmina then taunts Claire's alcoholism by pouring a glass of liquor on the table just out of Claire's reach.
 Scheming in her office, Wilhelmina scratches out her own last name on her stationery and writes Meade in its place, then asks Bradford out on a dinner date.

 Marc, Jean and Buttons the cat arrive at the Suarez household for dinner.
 As everyone struggles to make conversation during the dinner, Betty focuses the conversation on Jean and her cats.
 Jean then brings up Marc's old roommate and friend, Chuck; oblivious that Chuck and Marc had actually dated.
 After Hilda and Ignacio jokingly hint at Marc's homosexuality, Betty excuses them to her room, informing a reluctant Marc that he is a grown man and needs to tell his mother the truth, assuring him that it is the right thing to do and will improve their relationship.
 Justin arrives and complains to everyone that his father took him out for fast food when he is trying his best to watch points for swim suit season, before showing off his "Free Claire Meade" T-shirt, saying that he will not rest until Claire is free.
 When Buttons notices the door open and runs out, Ignacio runs after her and sets the alarm off on his ankle tag.